3DPrintDemon/Demon_KLIPPER_Essentials/README.md

 - This file contains all the 'Variables' available for the Demon Print Start End Macro, open & edit one single file!
 No need to trawl through the macros!

+- You can even turn on/off hardware options as your system changes & grows over time!
+Don't worry about future-proofing, its already built right in!

 ### **Demon General Instructions**